 - Meanwhile, make lemon parsley oil.
 Combine olive oil with chopped parsley, garlic, the zest of 1 lemon, the juice of ½ lemon, and fresh oregano.
 Season with salt and pepper.
 Drizzle lemon parsley oil on top of chicken.
 Serve immediately.

 **Helpful tips and common mistakes

 When you're making chicken wings for 30 people, it's not ideal to fry 120 pieces over two burners.
-I would have to split up the wings and fry some and bake the rest.
+I would have to first, split up the wings, then, fry some, and bake the rest.
 I love a great fried chicken wing but over the years I've been leaning more towards baked wings.
 Is it because they're healthier?
 Who knows.